Little Scientists Early STEM Award 2020!

 How to enter

-1. Complete the expression of interest form on this page to receive the Award entry form.
-Note: Expressions of interest submitted before 2 March will be automatically sent the Award entry form on the 2 March 2020 (Award opening date).
+1. Simply, complete the expression of interest form on this page to receive the Award entry form.

 2. Complete the entry form, selecting one project to showcase your implementation of inquiry-based STEM.
 Include the children’s ideas, investigations, discoveries and approach in your entry form.